Books, Databases and Journals

 Training is available if you would like to learn more about how to maximise your searching skills or to learn more about the strengths and coverage of the various databases now available to you.

-Other databases and resources available via NICE include
+Other databases and resources available at the Knowledge and Library Hub are:

 - British National Formulary/British National Formulary for Children